pwnxpl0it/idkmng/README.md

 ```

 ## Config Keywords ⚙️
-You can have your own Keywords for idkmng to replace with desired values!
+You can have your own Keywords for spark to replace with desired values!
-Idkmng finds them stored in $HOME/.config/idkmng/config.toml Or the config path you specified using -c/--config option 🦀
+Idkmng finds them stored in $HOME/.config/spark/config.toml Or the config path you specified using -c/--config option 🦀

 ```toml
 [Keywords]